apache/pulsar/site2/docs/security-tls-transport.md

 > **Tips**
 >
-> The default `openssl` on macOS doesn't work for commands above.
+> The default `openssl` on macOS doesn't work for the commands above.
 You must upgrade the `openssl` via Homebrew:
 >
 > ```bash
 > brew install openssl